Wisconsin Bounty Hunter Guide: Requirements and Steps

 Requirements for Prospective Private Detectives in Wisconsin

 Private detectives in Wisconsin must be at least 18 years of age, a US citizen or a resident alien, and have no felony convictions.
 Additionally, applicants who wish to become private investigators should not be excessive users of drugs or alcohol and should not have any physical, emotional, or mental conditions that would interfere with their ability to do the job.
 If you meet these qualifications, you are eligible to become a private detective in Wisconsin.

 Steps to a Career as a Private Detective in Wisconsin

-Private investigators work to find information on personal, financial, and legal matters for their client.
-A PI may be able to work with a bail bondsman to locate a fugitive who has skipped bail, but the PI cannot detain or arrest the individual, as in other states.
-There are a few steps you must satisfy in order to receive a license as a PI in Wisconsin.
-This guide should serve to answer some of the questions you may have about PI licensure and inform you of the process needed to become licensed.
-To begin your PI career, you must:
+Private detectives work to find information on personal, financial, and legal matters for their clients.
+A PD may be able to work with a bail bondsman to locate a fugitive who has skipped bail, but the PD cannot detain or arrest the individual, as in other states.
+There are a few steps you must satisfy in order to receive a license as a PD in Wisconsin.

 2. Complete the application.

-To become a licensed private detective in Wisconsin, you must complete the Wisconsin private detective license application (Form 469).
-As of April 2016, the license and application fees are $202.
-Veterans may have their fee waived by the Department.
-Your digital electronic fingerprints must be submitted with your application; a $39.25 fee (as of April 2016) will be applied.
+To become a licensed private detective in Wisconsin, you must complete the Wisconsin Private Detective Application Form (Form 469).
+As of June 2022, the license and application fees were $135.
+Veterans may have their fees waived by the DPS.
+Your digital electronic fingerprints must be submitted with your application; a $39 fingerprinting fee (as of June 2022) will apply.
 When registering for fingerprinting, you should use the code “FPWISecurity.”
 You must submit your licensure application within 14 days of submitting your fingerprints.

 The application for PI licensure must also include: